Luxury Women's Mental Health Treatment Center in The Florida Keys

 Magnesium-Rich Foods

+The most well-researched nutrient for anxiety.
+Deficiency is widespread and directly linked to elevated cortisol and disrupted GABA signaling.
 Magnesium helps regulate the nervous system and can reduce anxiety symptoms.
 Find it in:

 • Dark leafy greens